12 Best Hair Masks for Frizzy, Damaged Hair

 For a hair mask to deliver its full benefits, it needs a clean slate.
 Always start by washing your hair thoroughly to remove any dirt, oil, or product buildup that could act as a barrier.
 If you use a lot of styling products, this step is especially important.
 After shampooing, gently squeeze the excess water from your hair and pat it with a towel until itβs damp but not dripping wet.
 Applying a mask to soaking wet hair will only dilute the formula, while applying it to dry hair can make it difficult to distribute evenly.
 A clean, damp foundation is the perfect canvas for your treatment.

-The Right Way to Apply Your Mask
+Step 2: The Right Way to Apply Your Mask

 Start by scooping a generous amount of the mask and warming it between your palms.
 Begin applying it to your hair from the middle of the shaft down to the ends, as this is typically the area that needs the most repair.
 Try to avoid putting the mask directly on your roots, which can weigh your hair down and make your scalp feel greasy.
 Once youβve coated your ends, use a wide-tooth comb or your fingers to gently work the product through your hair.
 This ensures every strand is evenly covered, so you get consistent, beautiful results all over.